TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesAdministrators/DatabaseAccess/Index.rst

 MySQL and other database systems provide privileges that apply at different levels of operation.
-It depends on your individual system and setup which privileges the database user needs (SELECT, INSERT, UPDATEand some more are essential of course) but privileges like LOCK TABLES, FILE, PROCESS, CREATE USER, RELOAD, SHUTDOWN, etc. are in the context of administrative privileges and not required in most cases.
+It depends on your individual system and setup which privileges the database user needs (SELECT, INSERT, UPDATE and some more are essential of course) but privileges like LOCK TABLES, FILE, PROCESS, CREATE USER, RELOAD, SHUTDOWN, etc. are in the context of administrative privileges and not required in most cases.